philcryer/fak3r.com/content/privacy-policy.md

 <p><b>NO</b>, I do not collect, thus I do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
 Also, since I don't have it, I will never release any of your information to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.
 Additionally, non-personally identifiable visitor information is not being collected, so I could never provide that data to other parties for marketing, advertising, or other uses.</p>

 <h3>Then why are you telling me this?</h3>
 <p>Because you're being watched online.
 The average website has around 14 cookies per page; roughly 32 percent come from the website owner, and the rest come from third parties.
-Source: <a href="http://www.truste.com/uk-privacy-index-2012-websites/">TRUSTe Privacy Index</a>.
-It's important for me to point this out, so you know what you're up against out there.
-You're pay for all of those "free" services somehow!</p>
+(Source: <a href="http://www.truste.com/uk-privacy-index-2012-websites/">TRUSTe Privacy Index</a>)</p>

 <h3>Disqus</h3>
 <p>As of early 2018, I've turned off Disqus comments for good.
 If you want to comment on a post, feel free to send me a DM or tag me, <a href="https://twitter.com/fak3r">@fak3r</a> on Twitter.</p>